Mariana Grajales Airport

 Mariana Grajales Airport (IATA: GAO, ICAO: MUGT) is an airport serving Guantánamo, a city in Cuba.
 It is located near the villages of Paraguay and Las Lajas.
 The airport is named after Mariana Grajales Cuello.

 Construction

 The runway was built during World War II by the US Navy as a reserve airfield for the US Guantanamo Bay Naval Base.
 Up to the 60s was known as "Los Caños" aerodrome.

 Airlines and destinations

+As of December 2024, there are no scheduled flights at the airport.

 Facilities

 The airport resides at an elevation of 17 m above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 2358 × 46 m.